Te Puia, Rotorua

 10 FUN & EXCITING Things to do in Rotorua, New Zealand

 This blog may contain affiliate links.
-Read our disclosure policy for more info.
+Read our disclosure policy for more info

-I’ve been here several times and I’m always amazed by just how much there is to do.
+I’ve been here several times, and I’m always amazed by just how much there is to do.
 From mud baths to ziplining and diving deep into Maori culture, Rotorua is a true paradise for the adventurous at heart.

 But with so many options, narrowing down what’s worth your time and money can be difficult, which is why I’ve created this guide to help you out.
 Have a look through the top 10 BEST things to do in Rotorua below to make the most out of your time in this amazing little city!

 Don’t have time to read the full article?
-These are my absolute favorite things to do in Rotorua:

 The BEST Things to do in Rotorua